 As for the rest of the products on the market claiming longer, stronger lashes?
-She says they are unlikely to work.
+Stordahl says they are unlikely to work.

 Are eyelash serums safe?

-If you are considering using any eyelash growth serum the experts we spoke to recommended checking with your GP beforehand.
+If you're considering using an eyelash growth serum, the experts we spoke to recommended checking with your GP beforehand.

 The TGA says that buying medicines online might seem a convenient option but it can be risky in terms of legality, cost and safety.

 Medicines not regulated by the TGA and bought online carry a risk of being:

 - made with the wrong amount of the active ingredient.

 A spokesperson on behalf of the TGA says that anyone considering buying medicines online from overseas must discuss the use of any unapproved medicines with their healthcare practitioner to determine whether such a medicine is suitable.